When you create a new table, you can specify which storage engine

 my.cnf configuration file.

-You can set the default storage engine to be used during the
+At runtime, you can set the default storage engine to be used

 When MySQL is installed on Windows using the MySQL Configuration